 THANK YOU EVERYONE!
 BIG BIG HUG!!

-We realized the material cost in Nepal is not as cheap as other Asian countries as most prices has gone up since the Earthquake, contractors taking advantage of earthquake by making more profits.
+Feb 2018: We realised the material cost in Nepal is not as cheap as other Asian countries as most prices has gone up since the Earthquake, contractors taking advantage of earthquake by making more profits.
 Good material that will survive an earthquake cost a little more.
 Most spend money on - red bricks, iron rods/structural beams, sal wood, cement mix.

 I met Narayan in 2015 after the earthquake.
 That’s him sitting with his wife Saraswati, daughter who is 14, and son who is 8 now.
 Narayan works as the kitchen staff, at the guesthouse that I stayed in during the disaster relief.
 He took care of me and my needs, always there for me.
 Narayan is an honest man, living a simple life.
 It’s been two years since I’ve seen Narayan, and he was the first to greet me when I came back here again.
 But this time things were different.

-Soon I found out, Narayan left his apartment due to financial issues, since the Earthquake
+Soon I found out, Narayan left his apartment due to financial issues

 The girl sitting beside him is his daughter, Ashima.
 She is 14 now.
 A few days ago, I met her for the first time and we spoke for a little while, she was looking very sad and numb.